 Preparing the dough.

 In a mixer, or a bowl, combine the yeast, sugar and water.
 Proof the yeast for 10 minutes by leaving it sit and making sure it is alive and kicking; you should see bubbles and foam starting to rise to the top of the water after about 10 minutes.
 Once the yeast has proofed, combine the remaining ingredients (add the salt last) and begin to mix the dough.
 Leave the dough covered in a mixing bowl for 1.5 hours for the first rise.
 Once you have a nice malleable ball of dough, roll and cut the dough into 2 even pieces, roll them into nice round balls and place them into each shell.
-Give the dough a push down into the shell and make sure it’s no more than about 1/3 of the capacity of the shell.
+Give the dough a push down into the shell and make sure it’s no more than about 1/2 of the capacity of the shell.

 Place the sheet and shells into your oven and let it rise for approximately one to two hours.
 Once they’ve formed nice round domes, it’s time to bake your panettones!

 If you’re planning to use this as a gift, it’s a lovely finishing touch to wrap it in cellophane and tie the top shut with a ribbon.